studiozeroseven/epicstar/GETTING_STARTED.md

-# Getting Started with GitHub-to-OneDev Sync Service
+# Getting Started with epicstar

 ## Welcome! 👋

-This guide will help you get started with the GitHub-to-OneDev Sync Service development.
+This guide will help you get started with the epicstar development.
 Follow these steps to set up your development environment and begin contributing.

 ## Prerequisites